Masala-CHAI: A Large-Scale SPICE Netlist Dataset for Analog Circuits by Harnessing AI: Key Challenges in SPICE Netlist Extraction

 \subsection{Can GPT-4o detect electrical components accurately?}

-When generating a SPICE netlist, accurately identifying all components is essential for designers but challenging for language models.
-To evaluate GPT-4o’s ability to recognize electrical components in circuit schematics, we curated a set of analog schematics featuring resistors, capacitors, inductors, MOSFETs, and various sources from a popular analog textbook~\cite{razavi2000design}.
-As illustrated in \autoref{fig:kc1}, GPT-4o often misclassifies components, confusing NMOS and PMOS transistors (left and middle schematics) and even omitting key elements such as PMOS transistors and current sources in some cases.
-However, GPT-4o demonstrates the ability to identify all components accurately in some cases (final schematic), revealing promise despite its inconsistencies.
+When generating a SPICE netlist, accurately identifying all circuit components is essential for designers and challenging for language models.
+We curated a set of analog schematics featuring resistors, capacitors, inductors, MOSFETs, and various sources from a popular analog textbook~\cite{razavi2000design} and evaluated GPT-4o’s ability to recognize electrical components in circuit schematics.
+As shown in \autoref{fig:kc1}, GPT-4o frequently misidentifies components, often confusing NMOS and PMOS transistors (left and middle schematics) or omitting key elements like PMOS transistors and current sources.
+However, in some cases (final schematic), it accurately identifies all components, demonstrating potential despite its inconsistencies.

-\textbf{\textit{Solution 1:}} \textit{Electrical Component Detection using Object Detection Networks -} Recognizing the limitations of GPT-4o in this task, we propose a dedicated solution using a CNN-based object detection model, using the strong performance of models such as YOLO~\cite{Jocher_Ultralytics_YOLO_2023}.
-By training a CNN model specifically designed for schematic components, we significantly improve the accuracy in detecting and bounding all circuit elements, a method detailed in more detail in \autoref{sec:framework}.
+\textbf{\textit{Solution 1:}} \textit{Customized Object Detection Network for Analog Circuit Components-} Recognizing the limitations of GPT-4o in this task, we propose a dedicated solution using a deep CNN-based object detection model, using the strong performance of models such as YOLO~\cite{Jocher_Ultralytics_YOLO_2023}.
+By training a CNN model designed \emph{explicitly} for schematic components, we significantly improve the accuracy in detecting and bounding all circuit elements, a method detailed in more detail in Section~\ref{sec:framework}.

 \textbf{\textit{Solution 2:}} \textit{Prompt Tuning -} We developed a targeted prompt enhancement strategy to refine LLM component differentiation, especially between NMOS and PMOS transistors.
 By emphasizing structural differences in prompts (see \autoref{fig:prompt1}), we achieved notable improvements in accuracy.
-Our empirical findings support this approach in \autoref{sec:framework}.
+Our empirical findings support this approach in Section~\ref{sec:framework}.